geopko/Geo-PKO-R/code/README.md

 # Code

-This folder contains the original R scripts that the team members produced during our training sessions in summer 2020.
-A large portion of this has been rewritten for the `.Rmd` documents here.
+Command-line scripts and R scripts are shared here.
+Scripts that include "viz" in the file name can be used to produce visualisations of Geo-PKO data.